Kathryn Allen, immediate past Board Chair of Unity House and passionate volunteer, Passes Away

 She will be missed by many.
 A service celebrating Kathryn’s life is scheduled for Saturday, October 5th at Bush Memorial Hall, Sage College (50 First Street in Troy).
 The service begins at 3:00 pm.

-Kathryn is survived by her daughters Alex and Olivia and her lift partner, Dick Miller.
+Kathryn is survived by her daughters Alex and Olivia and her fiancée, Dick Miller, and her former husband John Baackes.
 We offer her family and friends our sincere condolences.
 We are sad for her passing and try to take comfort in having been part of a life well lived and inspiration from the gift of self she shared.